hongpeng-guo/homepage/content/publication/scaleflow/index.md

 ---
-title: 'BoFL: Bayesian Optimized Local Training Pace Control for Energy Efficient Federated Learning'
+title: 'ScaleFlow: Efficient Deep Vision Pipeline with Closed-Loop Scale-Adaptive Inference'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Yuyang Leng
+  - Renyuan Liu
   - admin
-  - Haotian Gu
-  - Zhe Yang
-  - Xiaoyang Wang
-  - Eun Kyung Lee
-  - Nandhini Chandramoorthy
-  - Tamar Eilam
-  - Deming Chen
+  - Songqing Chen
-  - Klara Nahrstedt
+  - Shuochao Yao

-date: '2022-11-08T00:00:00Z'
+date: '2023-11-08T00:00:00Z'
-doi: '10.1145/3528535.3565244'
+doi: "

 # Schedule page publish date (NOT publication's date).
-publishDate: '2022-11-08T00:00:00Z'
+publishDate: '2023-11-08T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;